-"Double Jeopardy" protections in the U.S. Constitution keep criminal defendants from facing prosecution more than once for the same offense (with a few exceptions).
-Below you will find information on "Double Jeopardy" protections, eligibility, and more.
+We've all heard the phrase "double jeopardy" on TV or in movies, but what does it mean, legally?
+Protections against double jeopardy keep criminal defendants from facing prosecution more than once for the same offense (with a few exceptions).
+Below you will find information on the double jeopardy rule, eligibility and more.

 Eligibility for Double Jeopardy Protection